vanmars/character-quizzes/README.md

 ## Setup/Installation Requirements

+To View Project:
+* Open a web browser of your choice and navigate to the following page: https://vanmars.github.io/hogwarts-character/.

+To Extend This Project:
-* Clone the repository
+* Clone this project using the 'git clone' command in terminal.
-* Click on the index.html file
-* See the result in your browser
+* Open the cloned repo in a text editor of your choice.

 ## Known Bugs

-_No known bugs at the time_
+* Additional questions and character possibilites could be added in the future.

 ## Technologies Used

 * HTML5
-* JavaScript
-* jQuery
-* CSS
+* CSS/Bootstrap
-* Bootstrap
+* JavaScript/jQuery

 ### License